1. Exchange vs study abroad?

 Once you are approved for Exchange and have been allocated a host university, you must have any law courses you are intending to study whilst on exchange approved by the Sub-Dean (International) before departure.
 This is to ensure you will receive law credit on your return.
 To request approval for your courses please complete the Studying Elsewhere Approval form.

 Semester 1: Applications for Semester 1 of the following year usually open in March and close at the end of May the year before.

 Semester 2: Applications for Semester 2 of the following year open in September and close at the end of November the year before.

 Visit the Global Programs website for exact open and closing dates each year.
-You should seek to have your College Endorsement form signed well in advance of the deadline.
+You should seek to have your RAID form signed well in advance of the deadline.